Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Numerical Experiments

 \subsection{Prediction Performance}

 In addition to testing parameter extraction, we evaluate the prediction performance of the trained models on their corresponding test sets.
 Due training speed and stability considerations, our models are initially trained with a PD architecture containing only 16 hidden channels (Appendix \ref{apx:model}).
 To show the potential for further model refinement, we fix the weights of the DEs trained on the original noiseless datasets and then train additional PDs, each with an expanded 64 hidden channels.
 These refined predictive models perform better than the original predictive models used during end-to-end training.
 For comparison, the datasets are also evaluated with a stiff exponential integrator for semilinear differential equations (ETDRK4 \cite{kassam2005fourth}) using a second order finite difference discretization on the same time and space meshes provided in the datasets.
-Note that using a non-stiff integrator fails on many of the examples in the datasets, so a stiff integrator is required.
+Although this integrator is the same one used during dataset generation, the time step and mesh size are set to match the available data to provide a reasonable baseline.
+During dataset generation, the solution is obtained starting with the exact form of the initial condition and converged using much finer mesh sizes (Appendix \ref{apx:datasets}).
+Also, note that using a non-stiff integrator fails on many of the examples in the datasets, so a stiff integrator is required.

-The models trained on the 1D Kuramoto--Sivashinsky and 1D nonlinear Schr\"odinger datasets both perform reasonably when compared with the traditional finite difference method (Figures \ref{fig:pred}(a), \ref{fig:pred}(b)), with the model trained on the Kuramoto--Sivashinsky dataset maintaining a higher accuracy than its traditional counterpart.
-The prediction error of the 2D convection--diffusion model is dominated by the uncertainty in the parameter extraction, so the prediction performance is comparable to a finite difference exponential integrator with similar noise in the PDE parameters (Figure \ref{fig:pred}(c)).
-For the models trained on datasets with added $\sigma=0.1$ noise, we do see some negative impact on prediction performance (Figure \ref{fig:pred}), but there is no effect on the parameter extraction quality (Tables \ref{tab:corr}, \ref{tab:CD}).
+The models trained on the 1D Kuramoto--Sivashinsky and 1D nonlinear Schr\"odinger datasets both perform reasonably when compared with the traditional finite difference method (Figs.\ \ref{fig:pred}(a), \ref{fig:pred}(b)), with the model trained on the Kuramoto--Sivashinsky dataset maintaining a higher accuracy than its traditional counterpart.
+The prediction error of the 2D convection--diffusion model is dominated by the uncertainty in the parameter extraction, so the prediction performance is comparable to a finite difference exponential integrator with similar noise in the PDE parameters (Fig.\ \ref{fig:pred}(c)).
+For the models trained on datasets with added $\sigma=0.1$ noise, we see some negative impact on prediction performance (Fig.\ \ref{fig:pred}) but no effect on the parameter extraction quality (Tables \ref{tab:corr}, \ref{tab:CD}).